-On 16th June 1887, James married Harriet Riley at St James’ Church, Idridgehay.
-Harriet was born in 1864, the daughter of Abel, a farmer of Hulland, and Hannah Riley.
-In 1881 Harriet was working as a housemaid at Charnwood House, Osmaston Street, Derby, the home of a watch maker and jeweller.
-However, within seven months of their marriage, Harriet died on 7th January 1888, aged 23.
-She was buried in the churchyard of All Saints’ Church, Mugginton.
+Harriet was born in 1864, the daughter of Abel Riley, a farmer of Hulland, and Hannah his wife.
+In 1881 she was working as a housemaid at Charnwood House, Osmaston Street, Derby, the home of a watch maker and jeweller.

 James married Sarah Helen Russell on 26th June 1889 at St John the Evangelist’s Church in Derby.
 Canon Alfred Hall Prior officiated at their wedding, which was witnessed by Sarah’s father James, her aunt Eliza Russell, and her sister Rose.
 At the time of their marriage, James was living at Mugginton and Sarah was living at York Street, Derby.

-Sarah Helen Russell was born in 1868 at Stowe Street, Lichfield, the daughter of James and Fanny Russell.
+Sarah Helen Russell was born on 12th July 1868 at Stowe Street, Lichfield, the daughter of James and Fanny Russell.
 She was baptised on 2nd August 1868 at St Chad’s Church, Lichfield.
 James Russell was a shoe maker and the family moved from Lichfield to Derby when Sarah was an infant.
 In 1871, aged 2, she was living with her parents at 4 Mill Street, Derby.
 Sarah attended school, perhaps at St John’s School which was opposite their home, and in 1881 was still living at 4 Mill Street with her parents and her two younger sisters.

 The April 1891 census records that the family were living at Herbalshaw Meadow, with James being a farmer.